The Minimal Search Space for Conditional Causal Bandits: Graphical Characterization of the mGISS

-\paragraph{Intuition} Since the value of \( Y \) is completely determined by the values of its parents \( A_{1}, \ldots, A_{m} \), along with the fixed value \( n_{Y} \) of a noise variable that cannot be intervened upon (see \Cref{def:det-sup}), we aim to induce the parents to acquire the combination of values \( (a^{*}_{1}, \ldots, a^{*}_{m}) \) that maximizes \( Y \) when \( N_{Y} = n_{Y} \).
+\textbf{Intuition}\ \ Since the value of \( Y \) is completely determined by the values of its parents \( A_{1}, \ldots, A_{m} \), along with the fixed value \( n_{Y} \) of a noise variable that cannot be intervened upon (see \Cref{def:det-sup}), we aim to induce the parents to acquire the combination of values \( (a^{*}_{1}, \ldots, a^{*}_{m}) \) that maximizes \( Y \) when \( N_{Y} = n_{Y} \).
 If this is not possible to achieve using a single intervention, we aim to obtain the best combination possible.
-Clearly, the parents of $Y$ themselves need to tested by bandit algorithms: there may be one parent on which $Y$ is highly dependent, in such a way that there is a value of that parent which will maximize $Y$.
+Clearly, the parents of $Y$ themselves need to be tested by bandit algorithms: there may be one parent on which $Y$ is highly dependent, in such a way that there is a value of that parent which will maximize $Y$.
 In the particular case where $Y$ has a single parent $A$, that node is the only node worth intervening on, since all other nodes can only influence $Y$ through $A$.
 Indeed, if $a^{*} \in R_{A}$ is the value of $A$ which maximizes $Y$, it is not necessary to try to find an intervention on ancestors of $A$ which results in $A=a^{*}$: just set $A=a^{*}$ directly (\Cref{subfig:one-parent-heur}).
 If $Y$ has two or more parents, it is possible that a single intervention on one of the $A_{i}$ does not yield the best possible outcome.
 Instead, a better configuration (potentially even the ideal case $(a^{*}_{1}, \ldots, a^{*}_{m})$) may be achieved by intervening \emph{on a common ancestor} of some or all of the $A_{i}$ (\Cref{subfig:twopar_heur}).
 Notice that $X_{0}$ is also a common ancestor of $A_{1}, A_{2}$, but one is never better off intervening on $X_{0}$ than on $X_{1}$.
+This is because all paths from $X_0$ to $A_1$ or $A_2$ must pass through $X_1$, so any influence that $X_0$ can exert on $Y$ is fully mediated by $X_1$.
 This seems to indicate that testing interventions on, for instance, all lowest common ancestors (LCAs, see \Cref{sec:app-dags}) of the parents of $Y$, and only them, is necessary.
 While this works in \Cref{subfig:twopar_heur}, it fails for a graph such as \Cref{subfig:vanilla-lca-issue}, where $X$ needs to be tested and yet it is not in $\LCA(A_{1}, A_{2}) = \{A_{1}\}$.
 This suggests that we need to define a stricter notion of common ancestor to make progress in characterizing $\mGISS_{Y}(G)$.